GPTCLEANUP AI

 2) Detection

 When you run the detector, it scans for a defined set of invisible Unicode characters.
-These include zero width characters, non breaking spaces, soft hyphens, and directional marks.
+These include zero width characters, non breaking spaces, soft hyphens, directional marks, and byte order marks.
 The scan is literal and deterministic, so every supported character is identified.

 3) Marker output

 The tool replaces each hidden character with a visible token.
-For example, a zero width space is shown as [ZWSP].
+For example, a zero width space is shown as [ZWSP] and a byte order mark is shown as [BOM].
 This makes the character visible in context while preserving the rest of the text.

 4) Report